3 LPN Resume Examples For 2023

 Your resume skills and work experience

-Once recruiters skim over your education and certification sections, they’ll go right for your skills set.
-So, make sure you take the opportunity to share what sets you apart!
-There’s no time to be basic about your abilities.
+Recruiters are likely to skim your resume’s skills section first, so make sure you take the opportunity to share what sets you apart!
+This is no time to be basic about your nursing abilities.

 You want to be as specific as possible about what you do so that recruiters can clearly see where your specialties fall within the LPN role: Are you best suited for a physical therapy setting or hospice care?

-Be as specific as possible while listing your skills so that you appear broadly familiar with the job role, but make your niche obvious:
+Be as specific as possible while listing your skills so that you appear broadly familiar with the job role, but make your niche obvious, whether it’s long-term or emergency care:

 • Patient Education